Hagar: Israel

 Since the 1970s, the custom has arisen of giving the name "Hagar" to newborn female babies.
 The giving of this name is often taken as a controversial political act, marking the parents as being supporters of reconciliation with the Palestinians and the Arab world, and is frowned upon by many, including nationalists and the religious.
 The connotations of the name were represented by the founding of the Israeli journal Hagar: Studies in Culture, Polity and Identities in 2000.

 African Americans

 Several black American feminists have written about Hagar, comparing her story to those of slaves in American history.
 Wilma Bailey, in an article entitled "Hagar: A Model for an Anabaptist Feminist", refers to her as a "maidservant" and "slave".
 She sees Hagar as a model of "power, skills, strength and drive".
 In the article "A Mistress, A Maid, and No Mercy", Renita J. Weems argues that the relationship between Sarah and Hagar exhibits "ethnic prejudice exacerbated by economic and social exploitation".

+Presbyterian theologian and professor Delores S. Williams compares Hagar's experience as an African slave and surrogate for Sarah's child to the experience of American-American motherhood and the history of African-American women's role in caring for their masters' children during enslavement.